chef/cookstyle/.github/ISSUE_TEMPLATE/NEW_COP_REQUEST.md

 Please try to select as few as possible.

-- [ ] ChefDeprecations - A cop that alerts to a deprecation in the Chef Infra Client
+- [ ] ChefDeprecations - A cop that alerts on a deprecation in the Chef Infra Client
 - [ ] ChefCorrectness - A cop that alerts when incorrect coding behavior is being used
-- [ ] ChefSharing - A cop that alerts to missing functionality necessary for sharing cookboooks with others
+- [ ] ChefSharing - A cop that alerts to missing functionality necessary for sharing cookbooks with others
 - [ ] ChefStyle - A cop that alerts to a style best practice
-- [ ] ChefModernize - A cop that alerts when a cookbook can be simplify or modernized with new functionality
+- [ ] ChefModernize - A cop that alerts when a cookbook can be simplified or modernized with new functionality
 - [ ] ChefEffortless - A cop that alerts on code that must be resolved to move to the Effortless pattern

 ### Describe the new cop: